DanilNezhdanov/navixy-api/docs/backend-api/resources/tracking/tracker/rules/rule.md

 Contains API calls to interact with tracker's rules.
 Rules used to set up conditions according to which the system logs the events and sends notifications to user.

-Described creation and using rules step-by-step in our [instructions](../../../../how-to/use-rules.md).
+Described creation and using rules step-by-step in the [guide](../../../../guides/rules-notifications/use-rules.md).

 ## Rule object